devodev/go-office365/README.md

 Available Commands:
-  audit         Retrieve events and/or actions for the provided audit-id. content       List content that is available to be fetched for the provided content-type. fetch         Combination of content and audit commands. help          Help about any command start-sub     Start a subscription for the provided Content Type.
+  audit         Retrieve events and/or actions for the provided audit-id. content       List content that is available to be fetched for the provided content-type. content-types List content types accepted by the Microsoft API. fetch         Combination of content and audit commands. help          Help about any command start-sub     Start a subscription for the provided Content Type.